 We are currently in the process of communicating with a structural engineer about the weight of our proposed design.
 More details will be announced in due course.

 Collaborating with Max Parker-Smith, Freddie Strickland and Emilie Bausager.
-The new space will be constructed by the award winning landscaper Landform Consultants.
+The new space will be constructed by the award winning landscaper Landform Consultants and the structural engineer Wareham & Associates.

 We will be reaching out to industry partners to gift materials to help create the space.
 We will also be raising funds to help pay for labour and crane hire.